thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 These lines make the raider collidable, which means that your bullets can hit it, and killable, which means that when you bullets hit it they can hurt it.

-10.3.
-However, in order for Collidables and Killables to be processed correctly, they'll need to be added to the list of property types that PlaceDefault understands.
-Open PlaceDefault.ts and replace the existing declaration of the entityPropertyNamesToProcess array with the following:

-	var entityPropertyNamesToProcess =
-	[
-		Locatable.name,
-		Constrainable.name,
-		Collidable.name,
-		Actor.name,
-		Ephemeral.name,
-		Killable.name
-	];

-10.4 Re-compile the game and refresh the web browser.
+10.3 Re-compile the game and refresh the web browser.
 Now your bullets can destroy the Raider, which is good, because otherwise what's the point of bullets, man?

 <img src="Screenshot-10-Bullet_Destroys_Raider.gif" />